 Occasionally, the need to segment an audience won’t emerge until later stages of the research process, when the questionnaire has been finalized without an attitudinal battery and data has already been collected.
 In those cases, we can still use analytic techniques such as CHAID to parse through other variables to see what drives the most differentiation in audience subgroups.
 While not as ideal as designing the study for segmentation from the start, this can still provide useful insights into these subgroups’ defining characteristics and behaviors.

 IntelliSurvey’s portal offers a variety of reporting formats to make it even easier to segment an organization’s consumer groups.
 For example, topline reports display results for every question in easy-to-understand formats.
-In this format, each question is customized to manipulate the data into several metrics.
+Each question is customized in this format to manipulate the data into several metrics.

 Crosstab reports are built into IntelliSurvey’s architecture and can seamlessly run directly in-portal to display in real-time.
 With this type of report, IntelliSurvey allows organizations to easily keep a pulse on each of their consumer segments.